gvsu-cis641/base/docs/software_requirements_specification.md

     1. After successful login or profile creation user shall have option to select if they want to ride or offer a ride.
     2. Option for post shall be available to both rider and passenger with boxes like start point, destination and time.
     3. After posting a post only that user shall have access to delete post.
+    4. User shall have search bar to search any ride by typing destination.
-    4. For replying to any existing post, comment box shall be included.
+    5. For replying to any existing post, comment box shall be included.

 ### 2.2 Non-Functional Requirements
 1. Quality: